djbradyAtOpticalSciencesArizona/physicsAwareTransformer/README.md

 * document the repository in details and add comments

 ## Data synthesis
-Method 1: Tested on Blender 2.92.0.
-Load *put-together.py*, change paths to the local machine. and run the script to generate the dataset.
+Method 1: Open *put-together.py* in Blender 2.92.0, change paths to the local machine, and run the script to generate the dataset.

-Method 2: Download our dataset [here](https://doi.org/10.25422/azu.data.20217140)(powered by UA ReDATA)
+Method 2: Download our dataset [here](https://doi.org/10.25422/azu.data.20217140) (powered by UA ReDATA)

-Then run *trainingDataSynthesis/test/gen_train.py* to generate training patches.
+Then run *trainingDataSynthesis/test/gen_patches.py* to generate patches.

 ## PAT pip requirements
 under *PAT/requirements.txt*.
 The enviorment is exported from *pytorch/nvidia/20.01* docker on PUMA nodes of UA HPC.